Atlanticism — not nationalism — is driving German rearmament

 Germany is now determined to be armed and to, as its leaders keep saying "take its rightful place in Europe".

 But yet Germany can never dominate a nuclear armed Russia that has a close alliance with China, although Russia is given as the supposed excuse.
-So ultimately what we are left with its an increasinl belligenrent and armed Germany seeking to show its nearby neighbours that IT is the top dog around here.
+So ultimately what we are left with its a more belligenrent and armed Germany seeking to show its nearby neighbours that IT is the top dog around here.
+And that's under the so called German centrists, who are inevitably going to be shoved out of power by a growing AFD.
 Sounds familiar?
 Do we know how this ends?

 It's absolute folly and overlooking history to ignore when Germans start using such terms and rearming.
 As a famous philisopher once said: history maybe doesnt repeat exact lines, but it sure rhymes a hell of a lot!